 If you're a high school student in Michigan, you'll need to follow these steps to participate in the Michigan Dual Enrollment program at Michigan Tech:

 - Meet with your school counselor to see if you qualify for the dual enrollment program through your high school.

 - Receive approval from your counselor to participate in the dual enrollment option.

 - Review the Michigan Tech course offerings to see which courses best fit your schedule.
 If you are looking for online classes only, select MTU Online under the Campus field.

-- Provide your guidance counselor with the course name, number, days, and times of the course (or courses) you plan to take.
+- Provide your school counselor with the course name, number, days, and times of the course (or courses) you plan to take.

-- Complete an application for admission as a domestic dual-enrollment student.
+- Complete an application for admission as a dual enrollment student.

 - Have your high school submit your official transcript.

 - Ask your high school to submit a letter on official letterhead to the Admissions Office at Michigan Tech stating your eligibility to participate in dual enrollment.
 The letter must list the information (course name and time) for the course(s) you plan to take and the portion of the tuition bill the high school will cover.